 Hover: This decides if the slider is moved by mouse movement and it only accepts “True” or “False” and if set to true, a visitor can control the slider without clicking on it.

-Once you fill out the shortcode and save the changes, you can view the slider on your live page or preview it.
+Once you fill out the shortcode and save the changes, you can view the before & after slider on your live page or use the WordPress preview option.

 Step 4: Add the Widget

 Another way to use the plugin is to use its widget.
 It generates the same result as the previous step but is designed for the sidebar or footer area of your website.